jeff-160/picoCTF-Web-Writeups/README.md

 collection of all my picoctf web solves

-no writeups for Easy challs cuz those are for scrubs
+only contains writeups for Medium/Hard cuz Easy challs are for scrubs